-M. tuberculosis occurs worldwide.
 M. bovis is present in most countries but it was eradicated from Australia and freedom in accordance with the Code was declared in 1997.

-Bovine tuberculosis is an OIE-listed disease (OIE 2016).
+Bovine tuberculosis is an OIE-listed disease (OIE 2016a).

 Bovine tuberculosis is not present in Australia and it is a nationally notifiable animal disease (Department of Agriculture and Water Resources 2015).
+It is essential that a definitive diagnosis be made for any animal in Australia with signs that could be due to this disease organism to maintain that status.

-Tuberculosis (Mycobacterium tuberculosis complex) is a zoonosis and a nationally notifiable disease of public health concern (Department of Health 2015).
+Tuberculosis (from all causative agents) is a zoonosis and a nationally notifiable disease of public health concern (Department of Health 2015).